fenago/ml-scikit-keras-tensorflow/labs/lab_2.md

 ##### Notations

-This[]{#idm45728492996280} equation introduces several very common Machine Learning notations that we will use throughout this book:
+This[]{#idm45728492996280} equation introduces several very common Machine Learning notations that we will use throughout this course:

 -   *m* is the number of instances in the dataset you are measuring the RMSE on.